tlenz02/tlenz02/README.md

 I transitioned into analytics from sales, which helped me develop an understanding of business processes and the importance of making decisions based on data.

-Currently, I'm improving my SQL and Python skills and building analytical projects for my portfolio.

 ### 🛠 Tech Stack

 - **SQL** — data extraction, joins, CTEs, window functions, aggregations